 3.3 million Americans filed for unemployment last week, an astonishing figure.

 It has been two weeks since Steve’s minimally invasive decompression surgery for spinal stenosis and one week since such a surgery would have been indefinitely postponed as nonessential.

 I woke up to the news that San Diego County has had its first death from Covid – 19.
 The good news is that the institution of stay at home orders seems to have had an effect this week, with the doubling time for new diagnoses increasing to five days this week, compared with three days last week.

 Over the weekend, our work assignments were rejiggered to staffing with 14 radiologists per day, versus 18 radiologists a day.
 This is a work in progress, but last week made abundantly clear that our volumes have dropped dramatically since elective surgeries and non-essential studies like screening mammograms were postponed.

 Steve received an unexpected day off, as we are furloughing people on occasional days during this period.
 I also received an unexpected half-day off.
-I worked in breast imaging with Rebecca in the morning, doing one cancer biopsy, a handful of diagnostic work-ups, read no screening mammograms, reading only one breast MRI and a handful of other studies.
+I worked in breast imaging with Rebecca in the morning, doing one cancer biopsy, a handful of diagnostic work-ups, read only one breast MRI and a handful of other studies and no screening mammograms.